Obsidian-tech-wiki/obsidian_tech_wiki/README.md

 - Home tab

 ## License
-You can use the information in this wiki but it would be nice if you could credit the wiki like this:
+Content in the wiki is licensed under the Public Domain (CC-0) unless stated in the page.
+Attachments may have copyright and other restrictions but all files in `/drawings` are under the Public Domain (CC-0)

-Example
+If you use the information from this wiki it is not required to attribute but is appreciated.
+Here is an example:

 ```
 Information provided by [Obsidian tech wiki](https://github.com/Obsidian-tech-wiki/obsidian_tech_wiki)